akneni/oceanliner/oceanliner-architecture.md

     uint64_t num_entries;
 }
 ```

 - We will also maintain a bloom filter to possibly skip disk reads.
 This bloom filter will take up the remaining 4064 bytes in the first page.

 - **Inline Value store optimization** => We group each slot into a page (4096 bytes).
+    - Page Format:
-    - bytes 0 - 3200 => Store 100 KV slots (some of these slots may be unused in the last page to allow for power-of-2 sizing)
+        - bytes 0 - 2048 => Store 128 entry slots
-    - bytes 3200 - 3264 => Store packed bitmap of which inline value slots are taken. (we're only using 13 bits of the 64 bytes (512 bits) here, maybe we can find a use for the remaining bytes?)
+        - bytes 2048 - 2050 => Store packed bitmap of which inline KV slots are taken.
-    - bytes 3264 - 4096 => Stores 13 slots for inline values stores that are 64 bytes each.
+        - bytes 2050 - 4078 => Stores 16 slots for inline values stores that are 127 bytes each.
+        - bytes 4078 = 4096 => Unused
+    - KV format: This will store the value first and then null-terminated string immediately after.
+We can differentiate between these two using the `inline_value_len` field.

 - **Rehashing** => TBD.
 - Servicing GET, SET, and DELETE operations will have roughly n/2 threads working on this where n is the number of logical cores on our machine.